5 Best Low Top Basketball Shoes in 2023

 Dimitrije Curcic on

-We went on to review over 100 low-top basketball shoes and discovered just how many excellent options there are among these low tops.
-From the cheaper ones to the premium models, we found shoes with outstanding grip, cushioning, and an overall sense of support.
+We went on to test low-top basketball shoes in our lab and on the court and discovered just how many excellent options there are among these low-tops.
+From the cheaper ones to the premium models, we have tested shoes with outstanding grip, cushioning, and an overall sense of support.
+We have scrutinised all of them equally, both inside and outside our lab, so we can deliver fair judgement.

 How we test basketball shoes